-In accordance with Education Law, Article 56, Sections 2851(4) and 2852(2), Commissioners Regulation 119.7, and the Board of Regents Charter School Renewal Policy (November 2012), the New York State Education Department recommends a short-term renewal for a period of three years for Urban Dove Team Charter School.
-The charter term would begin on July 1, 2017 and expire on June 30, 2020.
+In accordance with Education Law, Article 56, Sections 2851(4) and 2852(2), Commissioners Regulation 119.7, and the Board of Regents Charter School Renewal Policy (November 2012), the New York State Education Department recommends a full-term renewal for a period of five years for Urban Dove Team Charter School.
+The charter term would begin on July 1, 2017 and expire on June 30, 2022.

 Urban Dove Team Charter School (UDTCS) is a promising model that is making progress toward meeting the academic performance and other benchmarks set forth in the school's Alternative Accountability Measurement Plan and the Board of Regents Performance Framework.
-Since the school is in its fifth year of operation, NYSED has data for only four years of operation.
-The school has graduated 61 students to date and additional time and data are needed to demonstrate the efficacy of the academic program and to provide NYSED with sufficient outcome data to fully evaluate the school.
 UDTCS is implementing the mission, key design elements, education program, enrollment, recruitment, and organizational design as set forth in the charter, and is in good financial condition.